bioperl/bioperl.github.io/howtos/OBDA_Flat_databases.md

 <!-- -->

 2. Move the Flat Files Into a Good Location
-The indexer records the path to the source files (e.g. [FASTA](FASTA "wikilink"), or local copies of [GenBank](GenBank "wikilink"), [EMBL](EMBL "wikilink") or [SwissProt](SwissProt "wikilink")).
+The indexer records the path to the source files (e.g. [FASTA], or local copies of [GenBank], [EMBL] or [SwissProt]).
 This means that you must not change the location or name of the source files after running the indexer.
 Pick a good stable location for the source files and move them there.

 <!-- -->